dokkev/Fire_3D_Tracking/README.md

 - `ROS-noetic`
 - `realsense2_ros` packages you can install them [here](https://github.com/IntelRealSense/realsense-ros)
 - `pyrealsense2`
-- `OpenCv2`
+- `OpenCV2-Python`

 ## Introduction
-This package publishes `tf` called `fire` of a heating element using a thermal camera and a depth camera.Getting the pixel coordinate of the heat sourcefrom the thermal imaging,the depth value of the corrspoing pixel from the deph image is calculated.
+This is a ROS package publishes `tf` called `fire` of a heating element using a thermal camera and a depth camera.
+Getting the pixel coordinate of the heat source from the thermal imaging, the depth value of the corrspoing pixel from the deph image is calculated.
 Then the pixel from the depth image is converted into a point.
 Knowing the transformations from `fire` to `camera_link` and `camera_link` to `world` frame, we can calculate the x, y, and z coordinates of the `fire` relative to the `world` frame

 This method does not work unless thermal camera and depth camera are located and aligned properly.
 You can take a look at the ROS topic `combined_image` to see how well they are aligned.